AnanyaRa/Gene-Project/README.md

 ## Evolutionary History
 When comparing the protein sequence to the different organisms, the NNF2 genome did not have any significant similarities to the Homosapiens, mice, plants and mushrooms.
-NNF2 showed protein similarities to Neurospora crassa.
+NNF2 showed protein similarities to Neurospora crassa, as well as minor alignments to Drosophila ananassae.